yasiryagi/helpdesk/roles/validators/README.md

 WantedBy=multi-user.target
 ```

-If you just want to have the node restart at reboot or if it crashes, replace:
+If you just want to have the node restart if it crashes, replace:

 ```
 Restart=always